VacFind/VacFind-site/index.md

 We are entirely volunteer-run and all our code is open source.
 If you want to help out, shoot us [an email][1]!

+want to add your vaccination or testing site? [click here](https://arcg.is/10S1ib)

 [1]: mailto:{{site.email}}